mikehawke1337/USCISTracker/README.md

 # Usage
 The current version checks a range of neighboring receipt numbers around your application.
 The script is simply invoked by running
+A re-run of the script does not check cases again which are not the right form (I-485 by default) and does not update finally adjudicated cases (approved or rejected)
+This will keep your requests to USCIS to a minimum.

 ```python
 python ./USCISTracker.py